Introduction

 Adding the Form

-1. Click on the Communication menu and then Form Builder.
+- Select the Communication menu > Form Builder.

 Your user role must have access to the 'Web Template Manager' security element to access this.

-1. In the top right corner, click Create a New Form.
+- In the top right corner, select Create a New Form.

-This will create the form and put you on a screen where you can add headers, text, and fields.
+This will create the form and lead to a screen to can add headers, text, and fields.

-1. Change the Form Title if desired.
-This will only appear in the Form Builder, so the title needs to help you identify it when you try to access it later.
+- Change the Form Title if desired.
+This will only appear in the Form Builder, so the title needs to help identify it in the form list when accessing it later.

 Designing the Form